project-kessel/relations-api/docs/ephemeral-testing.md

 1) Bonfire
 2) Podman/Docker
 3) Credentials to login to Quay.io (can be your personal credentials or a [Robot Account](https://docs.quay.io/glossary/robot-accounts.html) if desired)
+4) A public Quay repo to push your image to

 **tl;dr**
 1) Make your changes